srnichols/StampsPattern/docs/SECURITY_GUIDE.md

 This guide establishes security baselines and best practices for the Azure Stamps Pattern implementation, ensuring enterprise-grade security across all layers.

+> Domain naming note: This test framework does not require global domain reservations and uses Azure base domains for ACA/Functions.
+For production SaaS deployments, implement a global domain reservation strategy to avoid tenant domain collisions.
+See the [Management Portal Plan](./MANAGEMENT_PORTAL_PLAN.md#domain-naming-and-global-uniqueness) for recommended patterns and enforcement guidance.

 ### 🚨 **Recent Security Enhancements (August 2025)**

 **⚡ Zero-Trust Network Architecture**: